spraakbanken/korp-frontend/doc/frontend_devel.md

 Identifiers should be in camel case (although our old Korp code may still have some identifiers that uses snake case).

+When using the settings object, use `settings["my_parameter"]` instead of `settings.my_parameter`.
+This is to emphasize that `settings` should be viewed as a data structure that is holding values, and to avoid using snake case in code.

 Aim to write code that is easily understood, and supplement with comments as needed.
 Keep comments up to date while making code changes.

 Files should be named using snake case: `my_file.js`.